hilton-edeir/Weather-Application/README.md

 # Weather Application
-An app created to get information about weather events.
+An app created to get information about weather forecast.
 It used Javascript and weather API

 * Winter vector created by pch.vector - [Freepik](https://www.freepik.com/vectors/winter).